featurist/browser-monkey/readme.md

 Browser Monkey is a DOM assertion library.
 It helps you write framework agnostic browser tests that are reliable in the face of asynchronous behaviours like animations, AJAX and delayed rendering.
 It also helps you to write tests that exhibit the semantic meaning of the page, as opposed to a jumble of CSS selectors.

-* timing resistant
+* automatically waits for commands and assertions.
-* create rich DSLs for your page structure
+* create rich DSLs for your page structure.
 * framework agnostic: works with React, Angular, jQuery, [Hyperdom](https://github.com/featurist/hyperdom) and many many more.
-* can simulate text entry and clicks. (please let us know if you need more!)
+* can simulate text entry and clicks.
 * returns promises that resolve when the elements are found.

 Here is an [example project](https://github.com/dereke/web-testing) that demonstrates how to use browser-monkey with Karma.